silky/diagonal-b6/readme-nix.md

 Overall, the project builds well with Nix; the main issue is that a couple of the Makefile targets don't work at present:
 - [ ] The `version` calculation seems to not work on a branch (?? to confirm)
 - [ ] An `npm install -g pnpm` fails on NixOS

+Note that all commands below assume they are executed from the root directory of the repo.

 ## Building the code